 In The Law and the Gospel, two nude male figures appear on either side of a tree that is green and living on the “Gospel” side to the viewer’s right, but barren and dying on the “law” side to the viewer’s left.
 Six columns of Bible citations appear at the bottom of the panel.

 Right (“gospel”) side

-On the “gospel” side of the image (the right side), John the Baptist directs a naked man to both Christ on the cross in front of the tomb and to the risen Christ who appears on top of the tomb (see detail at top of page).
+On the “gospel” side of the image (the right side), John the Baptist directs a naked man to both Christ on the cross in front of the tomb and to the risen Christ who appears on top of the tomb.
 The risen Christ stands triumphant above the empty tomb, acting out the miracle of the Resurrection.
 This nude figure is not vainly hoping to follow the law or to present a tally of his good deeds on the judgment day.
 He stands passively, stripped down to his soul, submitting to God’s mercy.

 Left (“law”) side

 In the left foreground a skeleton and a demon force a frightened naked man into hell, as a group of prophets, including Moses, point to the tablets of the law.
 The motifs on the left side of the composition are meant to exemplify the idea that law alone, without gospel, can never get you to heaven.

 Christ sits in Judgment as Adam and Eve (in the background) eat the fruit and fall from grace.
 Moses beholds these events from his vantage point toward the center of the picture, his white tablets standing out against the saturated orange robe and the deep green tree behind him, literally highlighting the association of law, death, and damnation.

 Taken together, these motifs demonstrate that law leads inescapably to hell when mistaken for a path to salvation, as the damned naked man demonstrates.